aboutcode-org/python-inspector/docs/source/dependencies-design.rst

 be 3.9.
 The actual Python version running the tool may be different from the version used to support the dependency resolution.

-The proposed solution will be a new Python package and command line tool that can be installed on one Python version and can resolve dependencies from requirements files for any provided Python version as an argument (which may not be the same as the installed Python version).
+The designed solution will be a new Python package and command line tool that can be installed on one Python version and can resolve dependencies from requirements files for any provided Python version as an argument (which may not be the same as the installed Python version).
 The output